Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 Notice: This is a work in progress, it covers the author's own experience deploying to Heroku and may or may not be the "best" way (but it worked for me).
 I have specifically not covered getting file uploads working because I haven't gotten that far yet.
 Most people will use Amazon S3 or RackSpace Cloud for hosting uploaded files and I believe that is explained thoroughly enough in other installation guides and/or the application's config files.
 If you have any questions or suggestions or you notice something I left out, please contact me, @stevenh512 here on github or stevenh512@diasp.org on D* (or feel free to edit this page, it is a wiki afterall).
 I'm not part of the core team, but I did volunteer to write this up so I'll take responsibility for any errors or omissions. :)

 Heroku runs your application in a virtual machine known as a "dyno" running a customized version of Ubuntu Server.
 A single-dyno app is free, the biggest drawbacks are the read-only filesystem and the requirement to use an external MySQL database.
+Fortunately, Diaspora can be run as a single-dyno app on Heroku with a little bit of work.

 ### Creating your Heroku application